xcuadrado/api/README.md

 in his easymarketing account.
 What remains the same are the query string parameters appeneded to the url.

-### Google Shopping

-If you have setup the Google Shopping integration in the Easymarketing Dashboard there are certain additional properties that need to be provided in your shopsystems responses.
-Categories for example might need a `google_product_category`.

-There are **only very few attributes required** for the basic "Category and Products API" and all attributes that are required by the Google Shopping option **are marked as such**.

 ### API Endpoint for Categories

 **Route**